Skip to main content

 3. The perimeter (n × side length)

-4. Whether the polygon is convex (always true for regular polygons — print a note explaining why)
+4. Whether the polygon is convex (always true for regular polygons — use an if to check and explain why)

-Then use a loop to draw the polygon at the calculated angles.
+Then use a loop (from Chapter III) to draw the polygon with the calculated exterior angle as the turn.

 Solution